 Discover 1500 years of history at the spiritual home of Clan Donald.
-Explore our historic garden, romantic castle ruin and award-winning museum.
+Explore our magnificent garden, romantic castle ruin and award-winning museum.
 Enjoy family activities, stunning views, woodland walks, cafe, shops and regular events programme.

 The last ancestral home of the Macdonalds of Sleat, this magnificent highland estate in south Skye is now operated by the Clan Donald Lands Trust.
 Visitors can explore 40 acres of historic gardens and woodland walks around the romantic ruins of Armadale Castle, and enjoy stunning views across the Sound of Sleat to the mountains of Knoydart.